Organic Growth Acceleration Through Portfolio Reshaping and High-Growth Vertical Expansion

-Bureau Veritas, a Large Enterprise Testing, Inspection & Certification company, achieved measurable value creation through New Customer Acquisition. - **Revenue growth**: Total revenue grew from EUR 5,099.
+Bureau Veritas, a Large Enterprise Testing, Inspection & Certification company, created value through New Customer Acquisition.

 Bureau Veritas entered FY2019 as the world's second-largest Testing, Inspection, and Certification (TIC) company, generating EUR 5,099.7 million in revenue across six divisions.
 The portfolio was structurally uneven: Marine & Offshore and Commodities were cyclical and slow-growing (1-2% annual organic growth), while Buildings & Infrastructure and Certification were growing at 5-8% annually driven by regulatory demand in energy performance, food safety, and ESG compliance.
 Adjusted operating margin stood at 16.3% in FY2019 (up 50 bps year-over-year), but overall organic growth was approximately 4.3%.
 The strategic question was whether Bureau Veritas could shift its portfolio mix toward faster-growing, regulation-driven segments while sustaining margin, or whether it would remain hostage to commodity cycle exposure.
 The LEAP | 28 plan, announced in March 2024 following earlier strategic iterations, formalized the shift: targeting mid-to-high-single-digit organic growth and sustainability services growing from 5% to 15% of Group revenue by 2028.